Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 NOTICE: The Pen has been updated to Unity 2021.3.23f1 and to CCK 3.7, hhowever further updates are not guaranteed.

-A Pen which is a prop for ChlloutVR
+A Prop Pen for ChlloutVR.

 - See my gumroad: https://yusarina.gumroad.com
 - See my github: https://github.com/Yusarina